-You should check your credit score periodically to see where you stand, and especially before putting in a major loan application.
-Reviewing your credit score before applying for a loan will give you an idea of whether you'll get approved or not and the kind of interest rate you can expect.
-People with credit scores lower than 620 find it harder to get applications approved and are left with higher interest rates.
+You should check your credit score regularly to see where you stand, especially before putting in a major loan application.
+Reviewing your credit score before applying for a loan will give you an idea of whether you'll get approved and the kind of interest rate you can expect.
+People with credit scores lower than 620 find it harder to get applications approved and are typically left with higher interest rates.

 Different Kinds of Scores